indmdev/indmshopbot/README.md

       - ✅ Re-Purchase Button - To re-purchase the product of the selected order.
       - ✅ Chat History Button - To see all the chats between you and the Seller of the selected order.
       - ✅ Chat Seller Button - Chat with the selected order's seller.
-      - ✅ Add Review Button - To review your selected order, Good or Bad will reflect on the product and the seller's store.
+      - ✅ Add Review Button - Good or Bad will reflect on the product and the seller's store to review your selected order.

   For Incomplete Order: